Table of Contents

 A majoritarian democracy is a democratic process where the winner takes all, a tyranny of the majority based democratic system, whose opposite is a consensus based democracy.
 Our majoritarian democracy is a large part of our political problem because it predisposes a political system towards a two-party state by virtue of a drive to consolidate power into opposition parties to do whatever it takes to maintain power and control over the political process.
 This forces the tyranny of the majority to be the political result which, in pretty much all cases, will be bad for everyone, especially minorities and the impoverished which always lack real political power and representation by virtue.

 I may even venture forth to say that our deeply divided country and politics are a sociopolitical result of having a majoritarian democracy.
-Would our country be so divided if we were not a heavily polarized two-party state and, instead, had 15 major political parties?
+Would our country be so divided if we were not heavily polarized into a two-party state and, instead, had 15 major political parties?
 Would nationalism, racism, bigotry, pollution, and corporatism such powerful forces if we had more accurate representation in government and politics, if people felt like their vote mattered, or felt that the were truly represented?

 As you read everything below consider that idea that our majoritarian ‘democratic‘ process is what demands the existence ofÂ two-party state and the rest of the document is just documenting and explaining the logical result of that ‘feature’ of our electoral system.